JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/loss.md

 γ = ifelse(target==1.0,0.75,0.25);
 ```

+    [33m[1m┌ [22m[39m[33m[1mWarning: [22m[39mPackage AlgorithmicRecourse does not have Random in its dependencies:
+    [33m[1m│ [22m[39m- If you have AlgorithmicRecourse checked out for development and have
+    [33m[1m│ [22m[39m  added Random as a dependency but haven't updated your primary
+    [33m[1m│ [22m[39m  environment's manifest file, try `Pkg.resolve()`.
+    [33m[1m│ [22m[39m- Otherwise you may need to report an issue with AlgorithmicRecourse
+    [33m[1m└ [22m[39mLoading Random into AlgorithmicRecourse from project dependency, future warnings for AlgorithmicRecourse are suppressed.

 Now we instantiate different generators for our different loss functions and different choices of $\lambda$.
 Finally we generate recourse for each of them: